residents could soon be enjoying farm-fresh eggs right from their own backyards.

 Anyone wanting to build a chicken coop would also have to apply for a building permit and pay any associated fees.

-“The village would not have to shell out at all for this,” said trustee Jim Racich, who first brought up the topic at a June village board meeting.
+“The village would not have to shell out at all for this,” said trustee Jim Racich, who first at a June village board meeting.

 Lamb said the regulations would ensure that the number of Plainfield residents keeping chicken coops would stay fairly low.